Are you looking for the CCQ Privacy – Offshore Countries Guideline? Click here.

-(b) charitable or likeminded organisations, grant and award providers which are aligned with CCQ, and third party service providers who facilitate the sharing of information between such types of charitable or likeminded organisations;
+- charitable or likeminded organisations, and grant and award providers that are aligned with CCQ, and third party service providers who facilitate the sharing of information between such types of organisations;

-(d) third party service providers, Government departments and agencies, volunteers and medical health personnel that may assist CCQ with counselling, fundraising and support services;
+- third party service providers, Government departments and agencies, volunteers and medical health personnel that may assist CCQ with financial support, transportation, accommodation, counselling, fundraising and support services;

 7 Direct Marketing